adinasarapu/adinasarapu.github.io/_posts/2020-01-26-blog-kafka.md

 ^CProcessed a total of 2 messages
 ```

-**Another way of reading data from a Kafka topic is by simply using a Spring Boot application** (Here I call this project as SpringBootKafka).
+**Another way of reading data from a Kafka topic is by simply using a Spring Boot application**.

-The following demonstrates how to receive messages from Kafka topic.
-First in this blog I create a Spring Kafka Consumer, which is able to listen the messages sent to a Kafka topic.
-Then in next blog I create a Spring Kafka Producer, which is able to send messages to a Kafka topic.
+The following demonstrates how to receive messages from Kafka Topic.
+First in this blog I create a Spring Kafka Consumer, which is able to listen the messages sent to a Kafka Topic.
+Then I create a Spring Kafka Producer, which is able to send messages to a Kafka Topic.

 <b>Figure 3</b>.
-Kafka producer and consumer in Java ([blog.clairvoyantsoft.com](https://blog.clairvoyantsoft.com/benchmarking-kafka-e7b7c289257d)).
+Kafka Producer and Consumer in Java ([blog.clairvoyantsoft.com](https://blog.clairvoyantsoft.com/benchmarking-kafka-e7b7c289257d)).

 ![Java](/images/kafka-producer-consumer-java.png)

-The first step to create a simple Spring Boot maven Application is [Starting with Spring Initializr](https://spring.io/guides/gs/spring-boot/) and make sure to have spring-kafka dependency to `pom.xml`.
+The first step to create a simple **Spring Boot Maven Application** is [Starting with Spring Initializr](https://spring.io/guides/gs/spring-boot/) and make sure to have spring-kafka dependency to `pom.xml`.

 ```
 <dependency>